datacamp-content/courses-introduction-to-shell/chapter1.md

 so `ls` on its own and `ls .` do the same thing, while `cd .` has no effect
 (because it moves you into the directory you're currently in).
-This may not seem particularly useful, but `.` is to paths what zero is to arithmetic;
-you will see situations later where it's very handy.

 One final special path is `~`
 (the tilde character, pronounced *til-duh*),